 Secondary amenorrhea (lack of a menstrual period for more than 3 consecutive months) was found in 39% of those women with untreated celiac disease, compared to only 9% in those on gluten-free diets.

 Several other studies show that women with untreated celiac disease have a much higher incidence of babies with Intrauterine Growth Retardation (IUGR).
 IUGR is defined as a poorly growing fetus.
-Babies with IUGR weigh less than one tenth percentile for their gestational age.
-IUGR may adversely affect the health of the baby including decreased oxygen levels, poor suckling, difficulties handling labor and delivery, trouble maintaining body temperature and abnormally high red blood count.
+Babies with IUGR weigh less than the tenth percentile for their gestational age.
+IUGR may adversely affect the health of the baby, including decreased oxygen levels, poor suckling, difficulties handling labor and delivery, trouble maintaining body temperature, and abnormally high red blood count.
 This may lead to long-term developmental problems for the child.
-Other causes of IUGR include smoking cigarettes, drinking alcohol in pregnancy, high blood pressure, heart disease, some infections and sickle cell anemia.
+Other causes of IUGR include smoking cigarettes, drinking alcohol in pregnancy, high blood pressure, heart disease, some infections, and sickle cell anemia.
 Mothers that have no other history of those issues, yet have a history of IUGR and recurrent miscarriage, should consider testing for celiac disease.

 There is a strong correlation between malnutrition, lower body fat, increased immune response, recurrent miscarriage, IUGR and stillbirth among untreated women with celiac disease.

 The risk for a low birth weight baby with a father with untreated celiac is 5 times higher than the general population.
 This leads us to our next section on how celiac disease impacts sperm health in men.